Harry Dunn (footballer, born 1953): Managerial career

 From 1989 to 1993, he was manager of Bishop Auckland, until he left the club to join Phil Staley at Fleetwood Town.
 In 1995, he left to manage Blyth Spartans.
 However, he did not stay long at Croft Park as he was appointed as manager of Whitby Town in December 1995, steering the Blues to their first-ever promotion from the Northern League in 1997.
 Dunn then won the FA Vase, at Wembley, days later.
 Town were promoted again a year on, to the Northern Premier League Premier Division, but he was sacked in September 2004 after a poor start to the campaign, months after missing out in a play-off tournament for the newly-formed Conference North.
 He returned to Blyth the following month.

-On 8 November 2008, his Blyth Spartans side defeated League Two side Shrewsbury Town 3–1, in the first round of the FA Cup.
-They went on to defeat Bournemouth 1–0 in a second round replay at Croft Park, before losing 0–1 to Premier League club Blackburn Rovers on the same ground in round three, a game which Dunn refused to be moved to Newcastle United's St James' Park.
+On 8 November 2008, his Blyth Spartans side defeated League Two club Shrewsbury Town 3–1, in the first round of the FA Cup.
+They went on to defeat League Two club Bournemouth 1–0 in a second round replay at Croft Park, before losing 1–0 to Premier League club Blackburn Rovers on the same ground in the third round, a game which Dunn refused to be moved to Newcastle United's St James' Park.
 Alongside his managerial duties for Blyth, Dunn worked in a caretaking capacity for a Durham nursing home.
 On 27 April 2009, Blyth confirmed that the club would not be renewing Dunn's contract.

 Dunn was re-appointed as manager of Whitby Town in May 2009, before resigning on 4 October 2010.

 He was appointed as chief scout at Darlington 1883 in June 2012.
-In October 2017, Dunn followed Martin Gray to York City as chief scout, and is also heading transfer policy and "assessment of forthcoming opponents".
-He was replaced as York City's chief scout by Peter Whinham by the start of the 2018/9 season.
+In October 2017, Dunn followed Martin Gray to York City as chief scout, and also headed transfer policy and "assessment of forthcoming opponents".
+He was replaced as York City's chief scout by Peter Whinham by the start of the 2018–19 season.

+Dunn was appointed chief scout at Bishop Auckland in July 2021.